Quick Answer

 Who’s Eligible for the Grenada Citizenship by Investment

-Grenada’s citizenship-by-investment program is open to individuals who meet the government’s duediligence and financial requirements.
+Grenada’s citizenship-by-investment programme is open to individuals who meet the government’s due diligence and financial requirements.

 The framework is designed to ensure that only reputable applicants, capable of demonstrating a legitimate source of funds, qualify for citizenship.